 Learning Experience Platforms are integrated consumer-grade technology solutions that enable real-time learning.
 Make learning more individualized and assist users in finding new learning opportunities with artificial intelligence.

-The function offers diversified content-finding capabilities that separate Learning Experience Platforms (LXPs) from Learning Management Systems (LMSs).
+The function offers diversified content-finding capabilities that separate LXPs from Learning Management Systems (LMSs).
 Instead of being constrained by prepackaged catalog content, learners can look for fascinating content on their own while simultaneously being directed toward it by the platform.

 Here are some additional traits that differentiate LXPs from LMSs: